-- (1) If the Municipality prepares, amends or reviews a local spatial development framework, it must draft and approve a process plan, including public participation processes to be followed for the compilation, amendment, review or adoption of a local spatial development framework. - (2) The municipality must, within 21 days of adopting a local spatial development framework or an amendment of local spatial development framework, publish a notice of the decision in the media and the Provincial Gazette.
+14. Publication of the adopted or amended local spatial development framework

-12 Effect of local spatial development framework
+The municipality must, within 21 days of adopting a local spatial development framework or an amendment of local spatial development framework, publish a notice of the decision in the media and the Provincial Gazette.

-- (1) A local spatial development framework or an amendment thereof comes into operation on the date of publication of the notice contemplated in section 11(2). - (2) A local spatial development framework guides and informs decisions made by the Municipality relating to land development, but it does not confer or take away rights.
+15. Effect of local spatial development framework

-13 Deviation from municipal spatial development framework
+- (1) A local spatial development framework or an amendment thereof comes into operation on the date of publication of the notice contemplated in section 10(2). - (2) A local spatial development framework guides and informs decisions made by the Municipality relating to land development as contemplated in section 22(1) of the Act, but it does not confer or take away rights.

-- (1) For purposes of section 22(2) of the Act, site specific circumstances include - (a) a departure, deviation or amendment that does not materially change the desired outcomes and objectives of a municipal and local spatial development framework, if applicable;
+16. Deviation from municipal spatial development framework or a local spatial development framework

-- (b) a unique circumstance pertaining to a discovery of national or provincial importance that results in an obligation in terms of any applicable legislation to protect or conserve such discovery. - (2) If the effect of an approval of an application will be a material change of the municipal spatial development framework, the Municipality may amend the municipal spatial development framework in terms of the provisions of this Chapter and must approve the amended spatial development framework, prior to taking a decision which constitutes a deviation from the municipal spatial development framework. - (3) For purposes of this section, "site" means a spatially defined area that is impacted by the decision, including neighbouring land.
+- (1) For purposes of section 22(2) of the Act, site specific circumstances include - (a) a departure, deviation or amendment that does not change the desired outcomes and objectives of a municipal and local spatial development framework, if applicable; or - (b) a unique circumstance pertaining to a discovery of national or provincial importance that results in an obligation in terms of any applicable legislation to protect or conserve such discovery. - (2) If the effect of an approval of an application will be a material change of the municipal spatial development framework or local spatial development framework, the Municipality may amend the municipal spatial development framework or local spatial development framework in terms of the provisions of this Chapter, and must approve the amended spatial development framework, or local spatial development framework prior to taking a decision which constitutes a deviation from the municipal spatial development framework or local spatial development framework or local spatial development framework prior to taking a decision which constitutes a deviation from the municipal spatial development framework or local spatial development framework. - (3) For purposes of this section, "site" means a spatially defined area that is impacted by the decision, including neighbouring land.

-14 Record of and access to municipal spatial development framework
+17. Record of and access to municipal spatial development framework

-- (1) The Municipality must keep, maintain and make accessible to the public, including on the Municipality's website, the approved municipal or local spatial development framework and or any component thereof applicable within the jurisdiction of the Municipality. - (2) Should anybody or person request a copy of the municipal or local spatial development framework the Municipality must provide on payment by such body or person of the prescribed fee, a copy to them of the approved municipal spatial development framework or any component thereof.
+- (1) The Municipality must keep, maintain and make accessible to the public, including on the Municipality's website, the approved municipal or local spatial development framework and or any component thereof applicable within the jurisdiction of the Municipality. - (2) Should anybody or person request a hard copy of the municipal or local spatial development framework the Municipality must provide on payment by such body or person of the prescribed fee, a copy to them of the approved municipal spatial development framework or any component thereof.